rurban/smhasher/README.md

 We test for internal secrets, if they will be multiplied with 0.
-This is also called "blinding multiplication". `main.cpp` lists some secrets for each hash function, we test against.
+This is also called "blinding multiplication". `main.cpp` lists some secrets for each hash function we test against.
 The function `<hash>_bad_seeds()` lists the confirmed bad seeds.

 Special care needs to be taken for crc, most FNV1 variants, fletcher,